-The tympanum portrays the Virgin and Child surrounded by archivolts carved with allegories of the Seven Liberal Arts and famous classical authors and philosophers associated with them.
+The tympanum portrays the Virgin and Child.
+The archivolts are carved with allegories of the Seven Liberal Arts and famous classical authors and philosophers associated with them.

 The Towers of the Cathedral

-The North Tower, known under the name of Clocher Jehan de Beauce (Jehan de Beauce Bell Tower), has a primitive Gothic base (with thick buttresses and reduced opening).
+The North Tower, or Clocher Jehan de Beauce (Jehan de Beauce Bell Tower), has a primitive Gothic base (with thick buttresses and reduced opening).

 This spire, 106 metres high, was the subject of many comments from artists and writers (Charles Péguy said that it was “unique in the world”).
-Since the French Revolution, the bell tower does not longer contain a bell.
-It previously had six, including three great bells.
+Since the French Revolution, the bell tower has not sheltered a bell.
+In the Middle Ages, it previously had six bells, including three great ones.

-After climbing 195 steps and following the north roof, you will reach the lower gallery of the new bell tower, at a height of 70 metres.
-You will find a spectacular view on the old bell tower, buttresses, flying buttresses, statues and gargoyles.
+After climbing 195 steps and following the north roof, you will reach the lower gallery of the new bell tower at the height of 70 metres.
+You will admire a stunning view of the old bell tower, buttresses, flying buttresses, statues and gargoyles.